Paralympic Games: Classification system

-Functional classification (since the 1980s)

-While there is no clear date when the shift occurred, a functional classification system became the norm for disabled athletic classification in the 1980s.
+The Paralympics use a functional classification system for athletes, with some variation defined by different sports.
 In a functional system, the focus is on what effect the athlete's impairment has on his or her athletic performance.
-Under this system, athletes with total loss of function in their legs will compete together in most sports, because their functional loss is the same and the reason for the loss is immaterial.
-The only exception to the functional system is the classification format used by International Blind Sports Federation (IBSA), which still uses a medically based system.
+Under this system, athletes with total loss of function in their legs will compete together (in most sports), because their functional loss is the same and the reason for the loss is immaterial.

-Some sports are only held for certain disability types.
-For example, goalball is only for visually impaired athletes.
-The Paralympics recognizes three different grades of visual impairment, consequently all competitors in goalball must wear a visor or "black out mask" so that athletes with less visual impairment will not have an advantage.
-Other sports, like athletics, are open to athletes with a wide variety of impairments.
-In athletics, participants are broken down into a range of classes based on the disability they have and then they are placed in a classification within that range based on their level of impairment.
-For example: classes 11–13 are for visually impaired athletes, which class they are in depends on their level of visual impairment.
+For sports like Paralympic swimming or athletics, which are open to athletes with a wide variety of impairments, participants are assigned into a range of classes based on the disability they have and their level of impairment.
+This aims to minimise the impact of an athlete's impairment on their sporting performance against their rivals.
+For example, in athletics and swimming, athletes with visual impairments compete in categories 11–13, with category 11 athletes having a very low light acuity and/or no light perception, and category 13 athletes having the least severe visual impairment eligible for Paralympic sport.

+Functional levelling of athletes

+In some sports, athletes will be required to use equipment that equalizes the physical limitations between them.
+For example the Paralympics recognizes three different grades of visual impairment.
+Athletes in the swimming S11 grade have the most severe visual disabilities, and all swimmers in this grade must wear blackened goggles to prevent any disadvantage from more severe visual impairments.

+Team levelling

-There are also team competitions such as wheelchair rugby.
-Members of the team are each given a point value based on their activity limitation.
+There are also team competitions such as wheelchair rugby or relay swimming where teams are classified as a group.
+Each athlete is given a sport-specific point value based on their activity limitation.
 A lower score indicates a more severe activity limitation than a higher score.
 A team cannot have more than a certain maximum total of points on the field of play at the same time to ensure equal competition.
 For example, in wheelchair rugby, the four players' combined disability number must total no more than eight points.
+However in swimming relays there are four categories, with different points totals allowed.
+Each team must have a combined points value of less than the category total.